unskript/Awesome-CloudOps-Automation/README_extending_docker.md

    git clone https://github.com/unskript/Awesome-CloudOps-Automation
    ```

-2. Set an environment variable to point to the name of the custom directory.
+2. Next, lets setup an environment variable to the custom directory.
+The `custom` directory is where we save your `runbooks` and `Actions`.
+Set an environment variable to point to the name of the custom directory.

    ```
    export CUSTOM_DIR_NAME=custom
    ```